At least 1 dead after incident in Pottsville

 Police have not yet provided details on exactly what happened.

-69 News has a crew headed to the scene.
+69 News has a crew at the scene.
 Stay tuned to 69 News and wfmz.com for more details on this developing story.